Updated Jan 20, 2021: Now adds the ability to retrieve multiple variables

 - Important: The tab name for the lookup table should be the default Sheet1.
 You can override this by including a sheet_name= parameter in the Webhook URL.

 - Make sure the spreadsheet is publicly accessible.
 In Sheets, click Share, and make sure “Anyone on the internet with this link can view” appears.

 - Note the ID of your spreadsheet.
 When viewing the sheet, the ID is in the URL – like this (bolded):

 - In Zingtree add a new webhook.
 From the top menu, click Account, My Apps, Webhooks, and create a webhook like so:

 Here’s what the Webhook URL looks like in our demo:

 - Now create the first node of your tree.
-Add a data entry field variable named code.
-The lookup will return a variable named country (from the top row of our spreadsheet).
+Add a data entry field variable named zip.
+The lookup will return the other variables from the top row of our spreadsheet.

-- Add the second node of the tree.
-Under Apps/Webhooks, call the webhook you just set up.
-This will set a variable named country.
-In the content area, enter #country# to show the name of the country.
+- Next, add the second node of the tree.
+Under Apps/Webhooks, select the webhook you just set up.
+This will set variables named primary_city, county, state, timezone, and others from your Sheet when this node is reached by the end-user.